Swan Lake, Mississippi

 Swan Lake is an unincorporated community located in Tallahatchie County, Mississippi.
 Swan Lake is approximately 4 mi north of Glendora and 7 mi south of Webb along Swan Lake Road.
 Swan Lake has a post office with ZIP code 38958.

 History

 It is unclear when Swan Lake became an official community, but it was thought to be in the early- to mid-20th century.
 It was started by a wealthy farmer named Bob Flautt.
 His labor and cotton gin were located in the most central part of his plantation.
 Swan Lake is actually the name of a lake about a mile north of the gin lot.
 Eventually the name was given to the plantation.
 Catfish ponds were eventually built that would parallel the gin lot.
 A small crop dusting airport would be installed as well as a store and post office.

+Swan Lake is a terminus of the Mississippi Delta Railroad.

+In 1900, Swan Lake had a population of 52.